-- A water-assisted dust sweeper will sweep the carriageway after dust-generating activities, and waste will be contained and removed from site as soon as is practicable. - Vehicles that remove cold-milled material from site will have sheeted covers. - Ancillary plant, vehicles and NRMM will have been regularly maintained, paying attention to the integrity of exhaust systems.
-If any emissions of dark smoke should occur (except at start up), the ancillary plant, vehicles or NRMM involved will be taken out of service immediately and any defect rectified before use. - Ancillary plant, vehicles and NRMM will be switched off when stationary to prevent exhaust emissions (e.g., there will be no idling vehicles). - If powered generators are required, the use of diesel or petrol will be avoided and mains electricity or battery powered ancillary plant used, where practicable. - Cutting, grinding, and sawing equipment (if required) will be fitted or used in conjunction with suitable dust suppression techniques e.g., local exhaust ventilation system that fits directly onto tools. - Materials that have a potential to produce dust will be removed from site as soon as possible.

-Regular monitoring (e.g., by engineer or Clerk of Works) will take place when dust, particulate matter, and exhaust emissions (DPMEE) generating activities are occurring.
+- A water-assisted dust sweeper will sweep the carriageway after dust-generating activities, and waste will be contained and removed from site as soon as is practicable. - Vehicles that remove cold-milled material from site will have sheeted covers. - Ancillary plant, vehicles and NRMM will have been regularly maintained, paying attention to the integrity of exhaust systems. - Ancillary plant, vehicles and NRMM will be switched off when stationary to prevent exhaust emissions (e.g., there will be no idling vehicles). - Where practicable, if powered generators are required, the use of mains electricity or battery powered ancillary plant will be considered in place of diesel or petrol alternatives. - Cutting, grinding, and sawing equipment (if required) will be fitted or used in conjunction with suitable dust suppression techniques e.g., local exhaust ventilation system that fits directly onto tools. - Materials that have a potential to produce dust will be removed from site as soon as possible. - Regular monitoring (e.g., by engineer or Clerk of Works) will take place when DPMEE generating activities are occurring.
 In the unlikely event that unacceptable DPMEE are emanating from the site, the operation will, where practicable, be modified and re-checked to verify that the corrective action has been effective.
 Actions to be considered include: (a) minimizing cutting and grinding on-site, (b) reducing the operating hours, (c) changing the method of working, etc.